Associate Research Scientist

 Email Jacqueline Kuzio

-Jacqueline Kuzio is a Graduate Assistant Researcher in the Infrastructure Investment Analysis Program of the Texas A&M Transportation Institute.
+Jacqueline Kuzio is an Assistant Transportation Researcher in the Infrastructure Investment Analysis Program of the Texas A&M Transportation Institute.
 Before joining TTI in 2016, Jacqueline earned her Bachelor of Arts in Politics and American Studies from The University of Nottingham and her Master of Public Administration degree from the Bush School of Government and Public Service at Texas A&M University.
 She is currently pursuing a Ph.D. in Urban and Regional Sciences at Texas A&M University, with a focus on emerging technologies in transportation.

 Engineering Graduate Student Worker